-Dhaka Literary Festival (DLF), held at the historic premises of the Bangla Academy every year since 2012, marks a resurgence of Bangladeshi literary culture while vigorously engaging other cultures far beyond our own borders.
-DLF held a pilot event in 2011 under the aegis of the world famous Hay-on-Wye festival.
-It was Peter Florence who thought to try out Dhaka as one of the many “unexpected” stops in Hay’s journeys across the world.
-Tahmima Anam and Sadaf Saaz staged the first one-dayer, while Jatrik – producer of the event to this day – livened it up with thatched bamboo stalls for books and tea and wide outreach to local writers and readers.
+Dhaka Literary Festival (DLF or Dhaka Lit Fest), held at the historic premises of the Bangla Academy every year since 2012, marks a resurgence of Bangladeshi literary culture while vigorously engaging other cultures far beyond our own borders.
+DLF began its journey with a pilot event in 2011 under the aegis of the world famous Hay-on-Wye festival.

 Jatrik’s deft touch continues to make the festival appealing to an ever-widening audience, especially a youth looking for ways to realize its potential.
-They draw inspiration from recitations by living legends like Syed Shamsul Huq and Joy Goswami and are treated to cultural expressions ranging from Pala-gaan to Bangla rap.
+They draw inspiration from recitations by legends of contemporary Bangla literature like Syed Shamsul Huq and Joy Goswami, and are treated to cultural expressions ranging from Pala-gaan to Bangla rap.
 DLF’s Cosmic Tent has inspired children with storytelling, puppet shows and science sessions.
-Last year, DLF worked with WOW to bring a new focus on women’s expanding role in the contemporary world, and its many challenges.

-Over 250 participants from 13 different countries took part in the event last year, and it was attended by more than 20,000 attendees.
-DLF alumni include Vikram Seth, Tariq Ali, Rosie Boycott, William Dalrymple, Ahdaf Soueif, Shashi Tharoor, Jung Chang and Pankaj Mishra.
+Over 250 participants from 18 different countries took part in the event last year, and it was attended by more than 24,000 attendees.
+DLF alumni include VS Naipaul, Vikram Seth, Tariq Ali, Rosie Boycott, William Dalrymple, Vijay Seshadri, Ahdaf Soueif, Shashi Tharoor, Jung Chang and Pankaj Mishra.
 Stalwarts of Bangla literature, Hasan Azizul Huq, Selina Hossain, Debesh Roy, Nirmalendu Goon, and others, have also of course graced the stage.

 The festival has inspired two literary journals in English and three new English fiction imprints from Dhaka.
-It is in turn supported by new entities like the Dhaka Translation Center, which will launch its Library of Bangladesh series this year.
-An increasing number of our authors are getting published abroad thanks to links made with publishers and agents at the festival.
+It is in turn supported by new entities like the Dhaka Translation Center, which launched its Library of Bangladesh series in 2015.
+An increasing number of our authors are getting published abroad, thanks to links made with publishers and agents at the festival.
 The huge success of the Wasafiri Bangladesh-issue helped forge a partnership with Granta last year, and the internationally acclaimed literary journal will be officially launched at the festival this year, as Dhaka slowly emerges as the unlikely but exciting hub for global literary conversations.